Pump Up the Volume (film)

-Pump Up the Volume is a 1990 American coming-of-age teen comedy-drama film written and directed by Allan Moyle.
+Pump Up the Volume is a 1990 coming-of-age teen drama film written and directed by Allan Moyle.
 The film stars Christian Slater, Scott Paulin, Ellen Greene, and Samantha Mathis.

 Plot

-High school student Mark Hunter, who lives in a sleepy suburb of Phoenix, Arizona, starts an FM pirate radio station that broadcasts from his parents' basement and functions as his sole outlet for his teenage angst and aggression.
-His pirate station's theme song is "Everybody Knows" by Leonard Cohen and there are glimpses of cassettes by such alternative musicians as The Jesus and Mary Chain, Camper Van Beethoven, Primal Scream, Soundgarden, Ice-T, Bad Brains, Concrete Blonde, Henry Rollins, and Pixies.
-By day, Mark is seen as a loner who has to force himself to be sociable around others; by night, he expresses his outsider views about the problems with American society.
-When he speaks his mind about what is going on at his school and in the community, his fellow students increasingly tune in to hear his show.
+High school student Mark Hunter lives in a sleepy suburb of Phoenix, Arizona, and broadcasts an FM pirate radio station from his parents' basement which functions as his sole outlet for his teenage angst and aggression.
+The station's theme song is "Everybody Knows" by Leonard Cohen and there are glimpses of cassettes by alternative musicians such as The Jesus and Mary Chain, Camper Van Beethoven, Primal Scream, Soundgarden, Ice-T, Bad Brains, Concrete Blonde, Henry Rollins, and Pixies.
+By day, Mark is a loner who has difficulty socializing.
+By night, under the nom de plume Happy Harry Hard-on or simply "Hard Harry", he expounds outsider views about problems with American society, expresses teen angst, and exposes the underhanded actions of the faculty.
+His audience grows from a handful of loyal listeners to the entire student body.